cheryllium/easy-html-css/_lessons/19-fancy-link-effects.md

 #### Remove the Default Underline

 Links are underlined by default, but this can be removed with CSS.
 Normally, underline is controlled by the `text-decoration` property, which sets decorative lines on text.
-You can actually control a lot with this property, but we will focus on these three possible values:
+You can actually control a lot with this property, but we will focus on these two possible values:

 - `text-decoration: underline;` specifies that the text should be underlined.
-- `text-decoration: line-through;` specifies that the text should have a line through it: ~~like this~~
 - `text-decoration: none;` specifies that the text should not be underlined.

 In your CSS, find the code that selects `#sidebar a`, in other words, every `a` tag that's in the `#sidebar`.
 You should already have some code here setting these links to `display: block;` from a previous lesson.
 Go ahead and add the rule: `text-decoration: none;`